HBO Max: International expansion

 Localized versions of HBO Max launched on June 29, 2021, in Latin America and the Caribbean, on October 26, 2021, in Andorra, Spain and the Nordics (excluding Iceland), and on March 8, 2022, in Central and Eastern Europe and Portugal, in part by converting existing streaming services operated by HBO in some of those markets to the HBO Max platform.
 In the interim, some HBO Max original programs have been made available on WarnerMedia's existing international platforms, also including HBO Asia.
 The European launches of HBO Max featured a notable promotion, offering the service with a 50% discount "for life" for new subscribers as long as they maintain their subscription.

 In other countries, HBO or Max original programs are licensed to third-party networks and streaming services under long-term deals.
 In these cases, Max has left it up to individual rightsholders to decide whether to offer its programming on an over-the-top basis.
 The extent and lengths of the deals vary by country; not all networks that carry HBO programs also carry Max programs, and in some cases individual programs are carried by different services.

 WarnerMedia said in late 2019 that it planned to continue HBO's existing international licensing partnerships for the time being.
 However, as part of the WarnerMedia further restructuring announced in August 2020, WarnerMedia president Jason Kilar said HBO Max would be expanding its scope globally.
 Operations chief Andy Forssell indicated later that year that the company ultimately plans to have HBO Max active in 190 countries, but that a timeline for most of the remaining countries had not been decided.

 Following the merger of WarnerMedia with Discovery, Inc. in April 2022, Warner Bros.
 Discovery has decided to halt international expansion of HBO Max in favor of waiting to replace the existing service, as well as HBO Go in Asia-Pacific region, with Max, and instead continuing to license its content to other international distributors such as Sky Europe and Foxtel in markets where HBO Max isn't available, in an attempt to reach financial stability for the company.
 This also included postponing the launch of Max in France and Belgium until the summer 2024, despite there already being plans to launch the service as HBO Max in 2023.

-Plans for expansion of HBO Max restarted on 2025 in Australia, Turkey and the Post-Soviet states, and are expected to continue into 2026, for regions where Sky Europe operates, although the service had already continued to expand before then, but in the form of an additional VOD hub for existing pay TV operators in countries like New Zealand, Japan and Greece.
+Plans for expansion of HBO Max restarted on 2025 in Australia, Turkey, the Post-Soviet states, and other Asia-Pacific countries, and are expected to continue into 2026, for regions where Sky Europe operates, although the service had already continued to expand before then, but in the form of an additional VOD hub for existing pay TV operators in countries like New Zealand, Japan and Greece.